m4gu5/EUCLID/README.md

 - Input X decimals all at once, check correctness thereafter.

 ### Challenge your friends
-- Who can recall Pi faster?
+- Who can recite Pi faster?
 EUCLID will record the time you need to finish a challenge.

 ### Share your progress
 Show your friends that you are a real freak and share your results with them via Twitter.